Top 6 Safety Tips for Stopping Your Meds

 5. Learn Your Medicine Side Effects if You Quickly Stop.

-For example, abruptly stopping some selective serotonin reuptake inhibitors (SSRI) antidepressants prescribed to boost your mood -- like Paxil (paroxetine) or Zoloft (sertraline) -- can lead to a host of disturbing side effects, such as anxiety, dizziness, upset stomach, or fatigue.
+Abruptly stopping some antidepressants prescribed to help with anxiety or depression -- for example, selective serotonin reuptake inhibitors (SSRI) like Paxil or Zoloft -- can lead to a host of disturbing side effects, such as anxiety, dizziness, upset stomach, or fatigue.
 This is called antidepressant discontinuation syndrome.
-Not everyone experiences this antidepressant discontinuation syndrome, only about 1 in 5 people.
-It is not usually dangerous, and typically subsides in a few days depending upon your drug, but there are ways to lessen its effect.

 Examples of common antidepressants that can lead to antidepressant discontinuation syndrome include: